hansroh/aquests/README.rst

 There're some shorter ways ratehr than specifing content type:

-- postform: application/x-www-form-urlencoded, data value should be dictionary
 - postjson: application/json, data value should be json dumpable
 - postxml: text/xml, data value should be xml string or utf-8 encoded bytes
-- postnvp: text/namevalue, data value should be dictionary

 And putform (), putjson ()... is also available.